Complete Guide to Apple Pay Casinos

 Everything You’d Ever Want to Know About Apple Pay Casinos

 Apple pay casino sites are the new kid on the block.
 This relatively new payment method is now making its way to different casino operators.
 This means that you can now make a deposit at your favourite casino with just the touch of a button.
-No card details, no phone number, in fact you simply state how much you wish to deposit and use your finger print to do the rest.
+No card details, no phone number, in fact you simply state how much you wish to deposit and use your finger print or face recognition to do the rest.
 Apple pay is an extremely safe and secure way of making a deposit online.

 Apple Pay is a mobile payment and e-wallet system created by Apple which can be used with most of their various devices.
 This means that their billions of loyal devotees around the world have an even more convenient way to pay than ever before and now a number of casino sites are accepting this form of payment.